GamesCreed

 Throughout Universe for Sale, there are many choices to make when interacting with other characters.
 There is no way of knowing if the choice you made is the right one until you reach the end, which keeps you guessing through the many vague answers you give and receive.

 The mini-games and puzzles that break up the usual monotonous feel of a visual novel are well done.
 However, if you get stuck on a puzzle, there isn’t a way to leave or get a hint for how to solve it.
 With the mini-game that you play with Lila, there isn’t much of a guide on what to do besides the initial explanation at the beginning of the game about how Lila can create her universes.
-It’s not a difficult mini-game; however, it can become a little tedious even with strange requests like giving the universe the shape of a banana.
+It’s not a difficult mini-game; however, it can become a little tedious, even with strange requests like giving the universe the shape of a banana.

 Universe for Sale is extremely rich in both story and art style.
 The story has enough details and lore-building to keep you playing for hours on end and wanting to know how it ends.
 The hand-drawn art style of Universe for Sale is reminiscent of older visual novels and shows the amount of detail that went into creating the game.
-It also shows that a lot of care went into the design of the characters and backgrounds as each character has their own unique design and a personality to match.
+It also shows that a lot of care went into the design of the characters and backgrounds, as each character has their unique design and a personality to match.

 Universe for Sale, PC, Review, Gameplay Screenshot, GamesCreed